Canal Tunnels

-The Canal Tunnels are a pair of single track railway tunnels in north London which connect the East Coast Main Line to London St Pancras International Thameslink.
-Their name comes from the Regent's Canal, which they pass closely beneath.
+The Canal Tunnels are a pair of single track railway tunnels in north London which connect the East Coast Main Line to the Thameslink route at London St Pancras International.
+Their name comes from the Regent's Canal, which they pass close beneath.

 Constructed as one element of the overarching Thameslink Programme, the Canal Tunnels enabled trains to travel directly from Peterborough and Cambridge to St Pancras, along with numerous other stations in London, Gatwick Airport and down to Brighton and Horsham.
 They were constructed between 2004 and 2006, while fitting-out was performed between 2013 and 2014.
 The first services were run through the Canal Tunnels during February 2018, while its official opening occurred three months later.
 The Canal Tunnels run from Belle Isle Junction, north of London King's Cross, to Canal Junction.

 Construction

 The Canal Tunnels were constructed as part of the wider Thameslink Programme; a £6 billion project to upgrade and expand the north-south railway crossing the capital.
 They were the first main limb of Thameslink to commence construction.
 Their main purpose is to link the East Coast Main Line (ECML) with the Thameslink network; a junction connecting the tunnels northern approach to the ECML is 100 metres from the northern portals.